 From June to December the southern trade winds bring the colder Humboldt Current north to the Galapagos.
 This means that the water is cooler, and a layer of high atmosphere mist pervades the island skies.

 In effect, the highlands of the larger islands are kept green and lush while the sea level islands and shorelines have little precipitation.
-Thus, June to December is generally called the “dry season” which is known for its blue skies and light misty showers.
+Thus, June to December is generally called the “dry season” which is known for its blue skies and light mist.

 Galapagos Warm Season